iamsuryasonar/markdown_blog_app/public/posts/react_interview_prep/react_interview_prep.md

 ### Q. Code splitting?

-->Code splitting consists of separating the code into several packages or components that can be loaded on demand or in parallel.
+Code splitting consists of separating the code into several packages or components that can be loaded on demand or in parallel.
 This means that they are not loaded until they are needed.

 The page still loads the same amount of code, but the difference is because the page may not execute all the code it loads.